 Turkish eggplant stew is a late summer/early fall classic featuring the season’s ripe, juicy tomatoes.
 It starts with oven-roasting the eggplants, which deepens their flavor.
-Serve on its own or over grains (rice, quinoa, couscous, barley, or farro).
+This eggplant tomato recipe is delicious served on its own or over hot cooked grains.

 While researching an article on Sephardic-style Jewish holiday fare, I gleaned many delicious ideas, including this eggplant stew from a friend who grew up in Turkey.
 It’s a fantastic side dish, especially when tomatoes are at their best.